Jeromeschmidt/Deep_RL_bot_spring_intensive/README.md

 ## Car
 **Have bot play connect 4 instead of tik-tak-toe with minimax that includes alpha-beta pruning.**
 ***Possible addition: Limit depth of search***
+***Possible addition: Deep RL approach to evaluate current board position to find best next move without searching more level of the tree***

 ## Personal Achievement Goals: